sukhleen999/census-income-prediction/README.md

     # Pull the docker image from Docker Hub
     docker pull i234567/census-income-prediction:latest

+ ### Non Window Users Command

-    # Reproduce the pipeline with Docker
-    # Create the docker container from the image
+    # Reproduce the pipeline with Docker and create the docker container from the image and run this command in the terminal of the docker container

+    docker run --platform linux/amd64 --rm -it -v $(pwd):/home/census-income-prediction/ i234567/census-income-prediction:latest conda run -n census-income --no-capture-output make -C /home/census-income-prediction/ all
+     # remove the flag --platform linux/amd64 for Mac non M1 users.

+To restore the repository with no generated reports and artifacts, run the following command at the root directory of this repository.

-    docker run --platform linux/amd64 --rm -it -v $(pwd):/home/census-income-prediction/ i234567/census-income-prediction:latest
+    docker run --platform linux/amd64 --rm -it -v $(pwd):/home/census-income-prediction/ i234567/census-income-prediction:latest conda run -n census-income --no-capture-output make -C /home/census-income-prediction/ clean
+    # remove the flag --platform linux/amd64 for Mac non M1 users.

+ ### Windows Users Command
-    # Run this command in the terminal of the docker container
+    # To Reproduce the pipeline with Docker and create the docker container from the image, run this command in the terminal of the docker container

-    conda run -n census-income --no-capture-output make -C /home/census-income-prediction/ all
+    docker run --rm -it -v /$(pwd)://home//census-income-prediction i234567/census-income-prediction:latest conda run -n census-income --no-capture-output make -C //home//census-income-prediction all

-To restore the repository with no generate reports and artifacts, run the following command at the root directory of this repository.
+To restore the repository with no generated reports and artifacts, run the following command at the root directory of this repository.

-    docker run --rm -v $(pwd):/home/census-income-prediction/ i234567/census-income-prediction conda run -n census-income --no-capture-output make -C /home/census-income-prediction/ clean
+     docker run --rm -it -v /$(pwd)://home//census-income-prediction i234567/census-income-prediction:latest conda run -n census-income --no-capture-output make -C //home//census-income-prediction clean

-### Without Docker
+### 2. Without Docker

 To reproduce the model and report, please clone this GitHub repository, install the dependencies or create a virtual enviroment with our enviroment file.